Reiningecho90/S.A.N.E.-AI/README.md

 - Closed Beta V1.2 issue milestone as it was released yesterday (6/2/2021)
 - Working on settings GUI as of today, working through minor issues silently (6/3/2021)
 - Pressing for a translation function upgrade this month, should improve the function a lot (6/3/2021)
+- Updated website to comply with release (6/3/2021)